iambumblehead/worldtime/README.md

 http://www.unicode.org/cldr/dtd/1.0/ldml-spec.htm
 json version of the locale data markup language

+XML files [from the Zend PHP framework][3] are used to create a default collection locale-specific JSON files.
+These files are included with world time.

 what's good about this script:

   - format and unformat dates using unicode [forms][2]